Associate Professor and Coordinator

 Nathan Jun specializes in 19th and 20th century philosophy and political philosophy, with special emphasis on the history of 19th and early 20th century radical philosophy.
 He has published articles and reviews in a variety of journals and is the author Anarchism and Political Modernity (2010) as well as the co-editor of Revolutionary Hope: Essays in Honor of William L. McBride (with Shane Wahl, 2013); Without Borders or Limits: An Interdisciplinary Approach to Anarchist Studies (with Jorell Melendez, 2013); Deleuze and Ethics (with Daniel Smith, 2011); and New Perspectives on Anarchism (with Shane Wahl, 2009).
-Dr. Jun is currently working on his second monograph, tentatively entitled The Immortal Idea: A Philosophical Defense of Anarchism.
+Dr. Jun is currently working on his second monograph, tentatively entitled The Immortal Idea: An Intellectual History of Anarchism.

 Ph.D.
 University of Oregon (2014)